TF123456/simFFB-X-Plane/README.md

 At the bottom of the UI you can see the control surface deflections and trim status (+- 100).

 You can either use the hat control of your joystick or (as the author prefers) it will respond to pressing / holding the arrow keys on your keyboard.
 Be sure to unbind these in X-Plane.
 To use the hat control you'll need to select "Progressive" or "Both" and have selected the joystick you want to use.

+Also don't use trim in X-Plane as you'll be trimming the joystick into place in this app.

 There is also a button to reset the trim back to zero.